Savannah, Georgia: Education

 Savannah hosts four colleges and universities offering bachelor's, master's, and professional or doctoral degree programs: Georgia Southern University-Armstrong Campus, Savannah College of Art and Design (SCAD), Savannah State University, and South University.
-In addition, Georgia Tech Savannah offers certificate programs, and Georgia Southern University has a satellite campus in the downtown area.
-Savannah Technical College, a two-year institution, and the Skidaway Institute of Oceanography, a marine science research institute of the University of Georgia located on the northern end of Skidaway Island, offer educational programs as well.
-Savannah is also the location of Ralston College, a liberal arts college founded in 2010.
+In addition, Georgia Tech Savannah offers certificate programs and Georgia Southern University has a satellite campus in the downtown area.
+Savannah Technical College, a two-year institution in the city, and the Skidaway Institute of Oceanography, a marine science research institute of the University of Georgia located on the northern end of Skidaway Island, offer educational programs as well.
+Savannah is also the location of Ralston College, an unaccredited liberal arts college founded in 2010.

 Mercer University began a four-year doctor of medicine program in August 2008 at Memorial University Medical Center.
 Mercer, with its main campus in Macon, received additional state funding in 2007 to expand its existing partnership with Memorial by establishing a four-year medical school in Savannah (the first in southern Georgia).
-Third- and fourth-year Mercer students have completed two-year clinical rotations at Memorial since 1996; approximately 100 residents are trained each year in a number of medical practices.
+Third- and fourth-year Mercer students have completed two-year clinical rotations at Memorial since 1996; approximately 100 residents are trained yearly in several medical practices.
 The expanded program opened in August 2008 with 30 first-year students.

 Savannah Law School, which opened in 2012 in the historic Candler building on Forsyth Park, ceased operations in 2018.

 Savannah is also home to most of the schools in the Chatham County school district, the Savannah-Chatham County Public Schools.

-Notable secondary schools in Savannah-Chatham County include the following.
-(Public schools are indicated with an asterisk.)
+Notable secondary schools in Savannah-Chatham County include the following: